 Earned value analysis is a critical tool and technique of Project Cost Management.
 It is very crucial to understand in order to appear for the Project Management Professional (PMP) exam.
-The reason is that a lot of numerical questions are based on the earned value formulas in the PMP exam.
-When you use these formulas, you are measuring and analyzing how far off your project is from your plan and this helps you to measure performance of project management processes.
-If you get a good hold of concepts and formula in earned value, then it gives you the advantage to pass the exam in first go.
+The reason is that a lot of numerical questions are based on the earned value formula in the PMP exam.
+When you use the earned value formula, you are measuring and analyzing how far off your project is from your plan and this helps you to measure performance of project management processes.
+If you get a good hold of concepts and earned value formula, then it gives you the advantage to pass the exam in first go.

 Supposedly, the Project Manager is managing a project.
 Generally, customer or senior management asks a very common question.
 And the question is how is your project going?
 In traditional project management, project managers use the technique of plotting graph.
 The graph describes the planned cost against actual cost incurred.
 However, this technique doesn’t tell about the health of the project.
 As there could be a scenario where the project team has accomplished the planned work but with more cost incurred?
 Or the team is behind schedule though the cost is less spent on the project.
 Hence it doesn’t provide sufficient information to communicate about the health of the project or answer the question of how the project is going.

 Project Management presents many tools and techniques for the management of a successful project.
 One of the most regarded of these tools is Earned Value Analysis.